 The wind conducting program features the study of wind literature, conducting, rehearsal technique, program operations, score study, and time on the podium.

-In all three programs, a small cohort of graduate students works together in an engaging, challenging, and supportive environment.
-Over the last ten years, all of our graduates have either found music-related employment or progressed to prominent doctoral programs.
+In all three programs, a small cohort of graduate students work together in an engaging, challenging, and supportive environment.
+Over the past 10 years, all our graduates have either found music-related employment or progressed to prominent doctoral programs.